gradyrobbins/react-deploy-render/README.md

 # Deploy React Application to render.com and have your data persist

-Deploying your client side capstone to render.com and Enabling data persistence will incur additional charges, specifically: `Web Services/ adding Optional persistent disks`
+Deploying a "static site" to render.com is free.
+Their docs have a `Create React App` quick start guide for reference.

+*BUT*

+Storing application data that needs to persist across deploys will incur additional charges, specifically,  `Add an SSD disk to any service`, quoted at $0.25/ GB per month

 ## Before You Get Started